culturedigitalskills/2024-digitisation-3d-photogrammetry/learners/setup.md

 You will need access to:

-A software which allows you to batch converting raw images from the camera might be useful if you have been shooting in raw format.
+A software which allows you to batch convert raw images from the camera might be useful if you have been shooting in raw format.
 [Raw Therapee](https://www.rawtherapee.com/) is a good option.

 An **Image processing software** such as [GIMP](https://www.gimp.org/) will also allow you to manipulate and post-process textures generated after the model has been created.